thejps92/is601-module3-assignment/README.md

   * multiply
   * divide
 * Input validation and error handling
-* Unit tests for operations
-* Integration tests for the calculator REPL
+* Unit tests and parameterized tests for the calculator and operations

 ## Project Structure